 Dipped in melted butter and enrobed with cinnamon sugar on the outside the scrumptious and moist interior reveals just a hint of nutmeg.
 Fall arrives this weekend and what better way to celebrate the changing of the seasons than with a Cider Mill Donut in the form of muffins.
 The first taste takes me back to my childhood and memories of the fall season in Michigan.
-Add a tall frosty mug of fresh apple cider for Midwest treat.
+Add a tall frosty mug of fresh apple cider for a Midwest treat.

 Quick and easy – with no need to fry.
 This recipe is quick to measure, mix, bake, and coat with cinnamon sugar.
 The recipe will take about an hour to make from start to finish.
 Perfect for breakfast, an afternoon snack, or for unexpected guests that stop by.

 The method of mixing this recipe is called the Creaming Method in which the butter and sugar are beaten until light and fluffy before the eggs are beaten in one at a time to make a light and creamy mixture.
 The dry ingredients and buttermilk are added in three additions and mixed thoroughly after each addition.
 This produces a cake like texture in the crumb of the baked muffin.
-I prefer to mix by hand, but the recipe can be mixed by an electric hand mixer or stand mixer.
+I prefer to mix by hand, but the recipe can be mixed with an electric hand mixer or stand mixer.

 - Measuring Cup & Spoon/Electronic Baker’s Scale

 - Mixing Bowls

 - 2-inch Pastry Brush